lukasaron/terraform-provider-stripe/docs/resources/stripe_product.md

 Attributes exported by this resource include:

 * `id` - String.
 The unique identifier for the object.
-* `name` - (Required) String.
+* `name` - String.
 The product’s name, meant to be displayable to the customer.
-* `active` - (Optional) Bool.
+* `active` - Bool.
 Whether the product is currently available for purchase.
-* `description` - (Optional) String.
+* `description` - String.
 The product’s description, meant to be displayable to the customer.
-* `images` - (Optional) List(String).
+* `images` - List(String).
 A list of up to 8 URLs of images for this product.
-* `package_dimensions` - (Optional) Map(Float).
+* `package_dimensions` - Map(Float).
 The dimensions of this product for shipping purposes.
-* `shippable` - (Optional) Bool.
+* `shippable` - Bool.
 Whether this product is shipped (i.e., physical goods).
-* `statement_descriptor` - (Optional) String.
+* `statement_descriptor` - String.
 An arbitrary string to be displayed on your customer’s credit card or bank statement.
-* `unit_label` - (Optional) String.
+* `unit_label` - String.
 A label that represents units of this product in Stripe and on customers’ receipts and invoices.
-* `url` - (Optional) String.
+* `url` - String.
 A URL of a publicly-accessible webpage for this product.
 * `metadata` - Map(String).
 Set of key-value pairs that you can attach to an object.